-Introducing Capitol Reef National Park
+Welcome to Capitol Reef National Park

 Native Americans once called this colorful landscape of tilted buttes, jumbled rocks and sedimentary canyons the Land of the Sleeping Rainbow.
-The park's centerpiece is Waterpocket Fold, a 100-mile-long monocline (a buckle in the Earth's crust) that blocked explorers' westward migration as a reef blocks a ship's passage.
-Known also for its enormous domes – one of which kinda sorta resembles Washington DC's Capitol Dome – Capitol Reef harbors fantastic hiking trails, rugged 4WD roads and 1000-year-old Fremont petroglyph panels.
-At the park's heart grow the shady orchards of Fruita, a Mormon settlement dating back to the 1870s.
+The park's centerpiece is Waterpocket Fold, a 100-mile-long monocline (a buckle in the earth's crust) that blocked explorers' westward migration as a reef blocks a ship's passage.
+Known also for its enormous domes – one of which echoes Washington, DC's Capitol Dome – Capitol Reef harbors fantastic hiking trails, rugged 4WD roads and 1000-year-old Fremont petroglyph panels.
+At the park's heart grow the shady orchards of the Fruita Rural Historic District, a Mormon settlement dating back to the 1870s.
 Most services, including food, gas and medical aid, are in the town of Torrey, 11 miles west.